kragen/derctuo/markdown/long-distance-radio.md

 communication.
 Still, these short-range links might be able to reach many kilometers.
-(LoRa at 915 MHz can reach 10 km in rural areas, though fewer km in cities; one-watt GSM cellphones can talk to a base station 35 km away, and a "timing advance limit" has been hacked into some GSM equipment to extend that range further.)
+(LoRa at 915 MHz can reach 10 km in rural areas, though fewer km in cities; one-watt GSM cellphones can talk to a base station 35 km away, and a “timing advance limit” has been hacked into some GSM equipment to extend that range further.)

 A handheld device is inevitably a point source of interference, with